Keeping kids active over Christmas

 Social benefits

-Given the current COVID-19 restrictions, many of us are crying out for more social interaction - but COVID-19 isn't the only reason we may find ourselves short on human contact.
 These days, many of us work long hours or move frequently for work, making it hard to get to know new people.
-And when group activities are allowed they can be a perfect way to get to know a group of like-minded people.
+Group activities can be a perfect way to get to know a group of like-minded people.

-Under normal circumstances taking up a new sport, whether a team sport, class-based activity or individual exercise, can open up our social life.
-Whether we've joined a walking group and get to chat to new people or taken up yoga online, having a new interest will often lead to new connections.
+Taking up a new sport, whether a team sport, class-based activity or individual exercise, can open up our social life.
+Whether we've joined a walking group and get to chat to new people or have taken up yoga online, having a new interest will often lead to new connections.

-But even if our chosen workout is solitary - perhaps due to COVID-19 restrictions or because it's something we prefer to do on our own - we can still engage with a community through online groups and forums that focus on a particular sport or on fitness in general.
+But even if our chosen workout is solitary, we can still engage with a community through online groups and forums that focus on a particular sport or on fitness in general.

 For example, while we may not be motivated to join a local running club, we can reach out to those with similar interests online to swap tips and talk about our new activity.